 When the database has no backup and an index is corrupted, drop and recreate the affected indexes.
 If any other type of corruption has occurred, immediately backup the database including all data and journal files.
 Then try to shut down and restart the database, then run the CHECK commands again.
 After DBMaker automatically recovers from a crash, some types of corruption may be fixed.
-If any inconsistency still exists, contact a CASEMaker technical support representative to help fix the remaining problems with the database.
+If any inconsistency remains, contact CASEMaker technical support to help fix the remaining problems with the database.